apache/lucenenet/README.md

 ##### Execution

+> **NOTE:** If the project is open in Visual Studio, its background restore may interfere with these commands.
+It is recommended to close all instances of Visual Studio that have `Lucene.Net.sln` open before executing.

 To build the source, clone or download and unzip the repository.
 From the repository root, execute the `build.bat` file from a command prompt and include the desired options from the build options table below:

 ```